MonitexInc/front-end-guidelines/README.md

 - Use pure functions over classes (`React.createClass`).
 React now has [hooks](https://reactjs.org/docs/hooks-intro.html) for state and refs so classes are no longer necessary.
-- JavaScript files which use JSX should end with `.jsx` so that it's easy to differentiate JavaScript that's not dependant on importing a particular library like React.
+- JavaScript files which use JSX should end with `.jsx` so that it's easy to differentiate JavaScript that's not dependent on importing a particular library like React.
 - Use PascalCase for filenames.
 E.g., ReservationCard.jsx.
 - If a function requires no type rules/testing, it can be written without a